Contact Us

 In the 5% defect example, the DPMO would likely NOT be 50,000 (5%).
 This is because in this calculation, there may be multiple opportunities for a failure on each unit.
 The more opportunities for failure per unit, the lower the DPMO would be with the same number of defects.
 The downside is that multiple defects on the same unit count multiple times.

 Detection is the act/art of identifying either errors or defects.
-Better detection reduces the risk of ‘escapes’ which are defects that make it through to the customer.
+Better detection reduces the risk of “escapes” which are defects that make it through to the customer.
 These affect external quality.
 Internal quality issues (defects that are caught before the product makes it to the customer) affect cost and delivery time, but do not affect corporate reputation or perception of quality.

-Defects are often defined far too restrictively.
-Have you ever received a product that didn’t quite measure up to your standards, but probably passed the quality check from the company?
-As an example, in my car, there is a switch that has what I would characterize as a ‘gritty’ feel to it, but it works.
+These items don’t quite measure up to the standard, but probably passed the quality check from the company.
+As an example, in my car, there is a switch that has what I would characterize as a “gritty” feel to it, but it works.
 I consider it a defect, but the car company probably does not.

 Another very significant point is that I have yet to see a defect that could not be traced back to an error in a process somewhere.
 The process might be from a supplier, but somewhere, something failed, causing the issue.
 (Even if it was a machine that failed, there is still a process to maintain it.)